 - All authors will be asked to verify whether the first author is employed by industry (a commercial interest organization, such as a device or pharmaceutical company).
 An “Industry” organization does not include an academic, government, or non-profit organization.

-- Abstracts should still be submitted for one of the 3 primary categories above (Basic, Translational, or Clinical), and will be reviewed for consideration for platform or poster presentation.
+- Abstracts for CME and Non-CME should be submitted for one of the 3 primary categories above (Basic, Translational, or Clinical), and will be reviewed for consideration for platform or poster presentation.
 All abstracts will be considered for publication.

-- Once selected for platform presentation, abstracts submitted by industry first authors will be moved to the Contemporary Forum Session.
+- Once selected for platform presentation, abstracts submitted by first authors who are employed by industry will be moved to the Contemporary Forum Session.

-- This is a Non-CME platform session created specifically for industry first authors.
+- This is a Non-CE platform session created specifically for first authors employed by industry.
 Contemporary Forum presentations will be held to the same ACCME Standards as all other presentations.

 Abstracts are required to be no more than 300 words in length and may not contain images or figures.

 Abstract submissions may include no more than 25 authors.
 NO exceptions.